0%

 Need Assistance After Being Injured?

 While The Law Office of Shane R. Kadlec does not defend at-fault drivers, our focus since 1996 has been on fighting for the rights of those injured by another’s negligence.
-If you or a loved one has been hurt in a car wreck, we are ready to provide the experienced guidance you need to pursue the compensation you deserve.
-Contact us at 281-643-2000 or through our website for a free, confidential consultation about your injury case.
+If you or a loved one has been hurt in a car wreck, our personal injury lawyers are ready to provide the experienced guidance you need to pursue the compensation you deserve.
+Contact us for a free consultation about your injury case.
+We handle cases for accident victims on a contingency fee basis, so there is no fee unless we win.